 Touch down.
 Dubai!
-The twentieth most expensive place in the world, ambulance drenched in decadence and sheiks.
+The twentieth most expensive place in the world, drenched in decadence and sheiks.
 As a first-time visitor, I’m overwhelmingly impressed with the cleanliness of this city.
 Travelling on their mother ship, aka Emirates Airlines, was an experience that could only be summed up as delightful from departure to arrival.
 I was treated to the outstanding service that is customary in Arab countries.

 A little apprehensive as a single female traveller, I reprimand myself for doing little research other than a quick Google of the burqa, camel rides, deserts in general and the must-see shopping opportunities.
 A transient city, Dubai is buzzing with expats who I can only imagine are seeking an Aussie girl to add to their friendship list.